linux-cultist/venv-selector.nvim/docs/API.md

 ### vs.workspace_paths()
 - Signature: `vs.workspace_paths()` -> `string[]`
-- Returns: Array of workspace root strings detected via LSP for the current buffer/project.
+- Returns: Array of workspace root strings detected via LSP for the current workspace/project in the active buffer.
 - Purpose: Use when constructing searches that reference workspace roots (e.g. templates using `$WORKSPACE_PATH`).
 - Notes:
-  - This depends on LSP clients being attached.
-If no LSP is active, an empty array may be returned.
+  - If no LSP is active or the LSP cant detect a workspace, an empty array is returned.

 ---

 ### vs.cwd()
 - Signature: `vs.cwd()` -> `string`
 - Returns: Current Neovim working directory (equivalent to `vim.fn.getcwd()`).
+Usually the directory where you start neovim from, but can be changed.
 - Purpose: Useful in custom search templates or for status displays.

 ---